KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 KDE Builder can update, build and install all projects in the specified list of projects to build, even if a project fails to build.
-This is usually a convenience to allow you to update software packages even if a simple mistake is made in one of the source repositories during development that causes the build to break.
+This is usually a convenience to allow you to update projects even if a simple mistake is made in one of the source repositories during development that causes the build to break.